 The underwriting agreement provides that the obligations of the several underwriters to purchase the shares included in the offerings are subject to approval of legal matters by counsel as well as to other conditions.
-The underwriters are obligated to purchase all the shares (other than those covered by the over-allotment option described below) if they purchase any of the shares
+The underwriters are obligated to purchase all the shares (other than those covered by the over-allotment option described below) if they purchase any of the shares.

-The underwriters propose to offer some of the shares directly to the public at the public offering price set forth on the cover page of this prospectus and some of the shares to certain dealers at the public offering price less a concession not in excess of \$ per share.
-The underwriters may allow, and such dealers may reallow, a concession not in excess of \$ per share on sales to certain other dealers.
+The underwriters propose to offer some of the shares directly to the public at the public offering price set forth on the cover page of this prospectus and some of the shares to certain dealers at the public offering price less a concession not in excess of \$0.72 per share.
+The underwriters may allow, and such dealers may reallow, a concession not in excess of \$0.10 per share on sales to certain other dealers.
 If all of the shares are not sold at the initial offering price, the representatives may change the public offering price and the other selling terms.
-The representatives have advised us that the underwriters do not intend to confirm any sales to any accounts over which they exercise discretionary authority that exceed 5% of the total number of shares we are offering.

-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to additional shares of our common stock at the public offering price less the underwriting discount.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 1,200,000 additional shares of our common stock at the public offering price less the underwriting discount.
 The underwriters may exercise this option solely for the purpose of covering over-allotments, if any, in connection with the offering.
 To the extent this option is exercised, each underwriter will be obligated, subject to various conditions, to purchase a number of additional shares approximately proportionate to its initial purchase commitment.

-We, each of our executive officers and directors and certain of our shareholders have agreed not to do any of the following, whether any transaction described in clause (1), (2) or (3) below is to be settled by delivery of common stock or other securities, in cash or otherwise, in each case without the prior written consent of Lehman Brothers, on behalf of the underwriters, for a period of 90 days after the date of this prospectus:
+We, each of our executive officers and directors and certain of our shareholders have agreed not to do any of the following, whether any transaction described in clause (1), (2) or (3) below is to be settled by delivery of common stock or other securities, in cash or otherwise, in each case without the prior written consent of Lehman Brothers Inc. and Morgan Stanley & Co.
+Incorporated, on behalf of the underwriters, for a period of 90 days from October 8, 1999:

-- (1) offer, sell, pledge, or otherwise dispose of, or enter into any transaction or device which is designed or could be expected to, result in the disposition by any person at any time in the future of, any shares of common stock or securities convertible into or exchangeable for common stock or substantially similar securities, other than the common stock sold under this prospectus and, in the case of Primus, shares of common stock it may issue in connection with mergers, acquisitions and similar transactions or under employee benefit plans, stock option plans or other employee compensation plans existing on the date of this prospectus or under currently outstanding options, warrants or rights; - (2) sell or grant options, rights or warrants with respect to any shares of our common stock or securities convertible into or exchangeable for our common stock or substantially similar securities, other than, in the case of Primus, the grant of options under benefit plans existing on the date of this prospectus; and - (3) enter into any swap or other derivatives transaction that transfers to another, in whole or in part, any of the economic benefits or risks or ownership of shares of common stock.
+(1) offer, sell, pledge, or otherwise dispose of, or enter into any transaction or device which is designed or could be expected to, result in the disposition by any person at any time in the future of, any shares of common stock or securities convertible into or exchangeable for common stock or substantially similar securities, other than the common stock sold under this prospectus and, in the case of Primus, shares of common stock it may issue in connection with mergers, acquisitions and similar transactions or under employee benefit plans, stock option plans or other employee compensation plans existing on the date of this prospectus or under currently outstanding options, warrants or rights;

+- (2) sell or grant options, rights or warrants with respect to any shares of our common stock or securities convertible into or exchangeable for our common stock or substantially similar securities, other than, in the case of Primus, the grant of options under benefit plans existing on the date of this prospectus or in connection with mergers, acquisitions and similar transactions; and - (3) enter into any swap or other derivatives transaction that transfers to another, in whole or in part, any of the economic benefits or risks or ownership of shares of common stock;